Scripture: Mark 6:7-13

 Why does Jesus tell the apostles to "travel light" with little or no provision?
 "Poverty of spirit" frees us from greed and preoccupation with our possessions and makes ample room for God's provision.
 The Lord wants his disciples to be dependent on him and not on themselves.
 He wills to work in and through each of us for his glory.
 Are you ready to use the spiritual authority and power which God wishes you to exercise on his behalf?
 The Lord entrusts us with his gifts and talents.
 Are you eager to place yourself at his service, to do whatever he bids you, and to witness his truth and saving power to whomever he sends you?

 "Lord Jesus, make me a channel of your healing power and merciful love that others may find abundant life and freedom in you.
 Free me from all other attachments that I may joyfully pursue the treasure of your heavenly kingdom.
-May I witness the joy of the gospel both in word and deed."
+May I witness the joy of the Gospel both in word and deed."

 2 Beautiful in elevation, is the joy of all the earth, Mount

-far north, the city of the great King.
+Zion, in the far north, the city of the great King.

 3 Within her citadels God has shown himself a sure defense.